midstem/calendar/README.md

 .event - styles the container that wraps event

 .header-grid - styles the grid container that wraps header items.
-To change the order of the elements, edit this styles:
+To change the order of the elements, edit this style: grid-template-areas: 'today arrows month year dropdown';

-@media (min-width: 576px)
-grid-template-areas: 'today arrows month year dropdown';

-For smaller screens:
-grid-template-areas:
-    'today arrows nothing'
-    'dropdown month year';

 .modal-cross - styles the cross button in the modal with other events
 ```